-Do you want to be part of a church team that is making a massive impact for the Kingdom of God through sound biblical teaching, and discipleship?
-Burke Community Church is excited to welcome a new Small Groups Pastor as we pursue our mission to build biblical community as we work to know Christ and make Him known.
+Do you want to be part of a vitalized church team that is making a massive impact for the Kingdom of God through sound, biblical teaching and discipleship?
+Just outside our nation’s capital, Burke Community Church is excited to welcome a new Life Group Director as we pursue our mission to build biblical community as we seek to know Christ and make Him known.

-Located just outside of Washington D.C. in Burke, Virginia, our church is a growing, Bible-based, non-denominational church of over 2,500 people.
-We are now poised for even more significant growth in the years ahead as we expand our campus with a new Worship Center, offices, lobby, café, and more (to be completed this year.)
+Located in Burke, Virginia, our church is a growing, Bible-based, non-denominational community church of over 2,000 people.
+We are now poised for even more significant growth in the years ahead as we expand our campus with a new Worship Center, offices, lobby, café, and more (to be completed in 2020.)

-Key responsibilities of the Small Groups Pastor at Burke Community will be to lead and grow our Life Group ministry.
-This will be done through promotion of our Life Groups within the church as well as working with group leaders to develop and maintain a system of support.
-This important part of our church is where many people feel at home, and we look forward to finding the right fit to lead this ministry.
+Key responsibilities of the Life Group Director will be to lead and continue to grow our Life Group ministry.
+This will be done through promotion of our Life Groups within the church as well developing and training life group leaders and maintaining a system of support for groups.
+This important ministry of our church is where many people feel at home, and we look forward to finding the right t to lead this ministry.

 Chemistry Staffing is Different (and so are you!)

 YOU ARE SPECIAL